 - Collecting a retainer will not only firm up your confidence that you won’t get cancelled on, but your client will also be more likely to hold up their end of the bargain when money is involved.
 “Both parties having money on the line helps to put skin in the game.” – TheLawTog

-- You will be more likely to attract your ideal clients when you request a retainer.
+- Attract your ideal clients when you request a retainer.
 Those who aren’t really serious or appreciative of your work aren’t going to be interested in paying a retainer.
 “Retainers act to prevent flaky or irresponsible clients from abusing your resources (time, money, and energy!)” – TheLawTog

 Do yourself a favor and begin incorporating retainers into your business.
 You’ll no longer feel that frustration when a cancelation happens, instead you’ll be happy that your time had already been compensated.
 If you need help adding this step to your Iris Works workflow, click the blue Intercom icon in the app and we’ll be happy to get you all set up!